Liu Yandong

 A graduate of Tsinghua University, Liu's career has long been associated with her fellow alumnus and Communist Youth League colleague Hu Jintao.
 As such Chinese-language media has sometimes labelled Liu as part of the so-called "Tuanpai", or "Youth League clique".
-After the retirement of Wu Yi, Liu has been highest-ranked female political figure in China, and one of only three women with a seat on the Politburo, the others being retired Vice Premier Wu Yi and current second Vice Premier Sun Chunlan.
+After the retirement of Vice Premier Wu Yi, Liu was the highest-ranked female political figure in China, and one of only three women to have had a seat on the Politburo, the others being Wu and retired second Vice Premier Sun Chunlan.

 Biography

 Early career

-Liu Yandong was born in Nantong County, Jiangsu, in what was then Republic of China.
+Liu Yandong was born in November 1945 in Nantong County, Jiangsu, in what was then Republic of China.
 Her father Liu Ruilong was one of the founders of the 14th Army of the Reds, an early Communist revolutionary militia force.
 As her father was of a revolutionary background, she has been classified by some analysts as a princeling.
 Liu entered the prestigious Tsinghua University in 1964, weathered the Cultural Revolution, and graduated in 1970 with a degree in chemistry.
 While in college, Liu was a part-time political instructor.

 Shortly after graduation, Liu began work at a chemical production plant in Tangshan, an industrial city in northeastern China, in what was likely an assignment by the state.
 In 1980, she was transferred to work for the party organization in Beijing, in 1981 she was made deputy Party Secretary of Chaoyang District.
 In 1982, Liu began working for the Communist Youth League, where she worked with contemporaries Wang Zhaoguo, Hu Jintao, and Song Defu.
 She worked at the Youth League for nine years.
 During this time she served as Chairwoman of the All-China Youth Federation.

 In March 1991, she began working at the United Front Work Department as its deputy secretary-general.
 The mandate of the United Front is essentially to keep non-Communist political and civic organizations in line with the overarching ideologies of the Communist Party.
 During her term at the department, she gained on-the-job master's and doctorate degrees at Renmin University and Jilin University.